ytgov/Travel-Authorization/README.md

    HOST_PORT=3000 docker compose up --build
    ```

-5. Go to http://localhost:3000/ and check that you can log in and use the application.
+5. Go to http://localhost:3000/ and log in.

+6. Run the seeds via http://localhost:3000/migrate/seed.

+7. Navigate around the app and do some stuff and see if it works.